AHJ Immigration – Supporting Life Decisions, Not Just Applications

 Digital eVisa Rollout Begins

-- All visa holders will receive an online eVisa linked to their passport.
+• All visa holders should have received an online eVisa linked to their passport.

-This digital system will be fully operational by 2026 — so every applicant should verify their account details before renewal.
+This digital system will be fully operational by later this year so every applicant should verify their account details before renewal.

 Electronic Travel Authorisation (ETA) Expansion